delphinbock/merge-gpx-files-delf01/README.md

 const mergeGpxFiles = require('merge-gpx-files-delf01');
 ```

-> `merge-gpx-files-delf01` uses properties objects.
-Object property values ​​are required.
+> Object property values ​​are required.
 Leave the value blank if you don't want to use it..